Improved Hamiltonians for Quantum Simulations

-For the L\"uscher-Weisz action~\cite{Luscher:1984xn}, $a=0.4$ fm lattices were found to have similar discretization errors to $a=0.17$ fm lattices with the Wilson action~\cite{Alford:1995hw}.
-Given that $\hat{H}_I$ is derivable from the L\"uscher-Weisz action~\cite{Luo:1998dx,Carlsson:2001wp}, it is unsurprising that similar scaling is suggested by the limited studies in the Hamiltonian formalism~\cite{Carlsson:2003rf}.
-Therefore, using $\hat{H}_I$ may require $\gtrsim 2^d$ fewer qubits in realistic quantum simulations for a fixed discretization error compared to $\hat{H}_{KS}$.
+Both $H_{KS}$ and $H_I$ can be derived from Euclidean actions via the transfer matrix in the continuous-time limit.
+The L\"uscher-Weisz action~\cite{Luscher:1984xn} was used to derive $H_I$~\cite{ Luo:1998dx,Carlsson:2001wp} and has improved errors of $\mathcal{O}(a^4)$ compared to the $\mathcal{O}(a^2)$ Wilson action used to derive $H_{KS}$ \cite{Creutz:1976ch}.
+For the L\"uscher-Weisz action, $a=0.4$ fm lattices were found to have similar discretization errors to $a=0.17$ fm lattices with the Wilson action~\cite{Alford:1995hw}.
+Similar scaling is suggested by the limited direct studies of $H_I$ and $H_{KS}$~\cite{Carlsson:2003rf}.
+As the number of qubits required is $\mathcal{O}((L/a)^d)$, using $H_I$ may require $\gtrsim 2^d$ fewer qubits in realistic quantum simulations for a fixed discretization error compared to $H_{KS}$.
+While we occupy ourselves with pure gauge theory, future effort should consider the $\mathcal{O}(a)$ fermion Hamiltonians~\cite{Spitz:2018eps} -- particularly for chiral fermions.

-So far, we have only discussed the classically-improved couplings.
-For determining the quantum-corrected couplings, a number of methods exist.
-Perturbative calculations of the couplings in the Hamiltonian formalism analogous to those in~\cite{Luscher:1984xn} could be obtained.
-To remove these $\mathcal{O}(g^2a^2)$ errors, one should nonperturbatively tune the couplings via lattice computations.
-Part of the tuning can be done by resumming tadpole contributions~\cite{Lepage_ViabilityLPT1993,Alford_LQCDsmallC_1995,Lepage_redesigningLQCD}.
-As non-perturbatively determining the couplings on quantum computers will cost considerable resources, one may opt to extract them via the analytic continuation of classical computations~\cite{Carena:2021ltu}.

-While we occupy ourselves with the improvements to the gauge Hamiltonian, the $\mathcal{O}(a)$ fermionic Hamiltonian should be improved as well.
-Many methods exist in the action formulations.
-Some preliminary work in formulating $1+1d$ improved fermions has been considered~\cite{Spitz:2018eps} but more work is required -- particularly for the interesting case of chiral fermions.